-In most of the cases, the accuracy of this method is sufficient to ensure that the ONUs can operate again successfully.
-In the worst case, its inaccuracy could be 3 times the original GPON ranging inherit inaccuracy, which might present a problem.
-However, for all the existing systems, the performance depends on the OLTs and most of the OLT implementations can deal with this level of inaccuracy quite well.
+In most cases, the accuracy of this method is sufficient to ensure that the ONUs can operate again successfully.
+In the worst case, its inaccuracy could be three times the original G-PON ranging inherited inaccuracy, which might present a problem.
+However, for all existing systems, the performance depends on the OLTs and most of the OLT implementations can deal with this level of inaccuracy quite well.